Douglas Booth

 Childhood

-The future handsome model was born in Greenwich, a historic district of London, on July 9, 1992.
+The future heartthrob was born in Greenwich, a historic district of London, on July 9, 1992.
 His mother, a painter, has Spanish and Dutch roots, while his father, an Englishman, is a financial consultant who led relevant departments in reputable companies like CitiGroup and Deutsche Bank.
 His older sister graduated from the Chelsea School of Art.

 Pictured: Douglas Booth with his older sister Abigail